Do you have thoughtful, creative plans in place for Valentine’s Day?

 Some guys go all out for it: “This is one more opportunity to demonstrate how much I love her, and I’m making the most of it.”

 Others practically boycott the holiday: “It’s just a trumped-up excuse to get people buying cards and chocolate; besides, we should be demonstrating our love in creative ways all year long.”

 And surely many guys are somewhere in between.
 There are valid reasons for the different approaches.
-And instead of dwelling too much on what happens February 14th, today I’m turning my attention to your relationship moving forward, and how you can make it better.
+And instead of dwelling too much on what happens February 14th, turn your attention to your relationship moving forward, and how you can make it better.

 There has been some interesting research through the years on men and women, and how they handle job-related stresses.
 It’s no surprise that men and women handle stresses differently: men will often bring work home, but they can leave work-related emotional issues at the office or worksite; women are typically more likely to worry longer about interpersonal issues and interactions from work.

 And here’s what’s especially relevant to dads who are married or in romantic relationships: